earl-workshop/earl-workshop.github.io/content/activities.md

 A central feature of the EARL workshop is the interactive session, coupled with a coffee break.
 This session is not merely an opportunity to delve into specific research topics, but also a perfect setting for attendees to network and engage in meaningful discussions, fostering a collaborative environment.

 ## Accepted Papers:

-- **Leveraging LLMs to Enhance a Web-Scale Webpage Recommendation System** Jaidev Shah, Iman Barjasteh, Amey Barapatre, Rana Forsati, Gang Luo, Fan Wu, Julie Fang, Xue Deng, Blake Shepard, Ronak Shah, Linjun Yang and Hongzhi Li
+- **Leveraging LLMs to Enhance a Web-Scale Webpage Recommendation System**
+  *Jaidev Shah, Iman Barjasteh, Amey Barapatre, Rana Forsati, Gang Luo, Fan Wu, Julie Fang, Xue Deng, Blake Shepard, Ronak Shah, Linjun Yang, Hongzhi Li*

-- **GenRec: Generative Sequential Recommendation with Large Language Models** Panfeng Cao and Pietro Liò
+- **GenRec: Generative Sequential Recommendation with Large Language Models**
+  *Panfeng Cao, Pietro Liò*

-- **A Practice-Friendly LLM-Enhanced Paradigm with Preference Parsing for Sequential Recommendation** Dugang Liu, Shenxian Xian, Xiaolin Lin, Xiaolian Zhang, Hong Zhu, Yuan Fang, Zhen Chen and Zhong Ming
+- **A Practice-Friendly LLM-Enhanced Paradigm with Preference Parsing for Sequential Recommendation**
+  *Dugang Liu, Shenxian Xian, Xiaolin Lin, Xiaolian Zhang, Hong Zhu, Yuan Fang, Zhen Chen, Zhong Ming*

-- **Data Imputation Using Large Language Model to Accelerate Recommender System** Jiahao Tian, Jinman Zhao, Zhenkai Wang, Zhicheng Ding and Siyang Li
+- **Data Imputation Using Large Language Model to Accelerate Recommender System**
+  *Jiahao Tian, Jinman Zhao, Zhenkai Wang, Zhicheng Ding, Siyang Li*

 <!-- ## Thought-provoking panel discussion: